 Srinakarin Vintage Market

-It is pretty much the same (or maybe better) than the old Rod Fai market that had to move a few years back.
+It is pretty much the same (or maybe better) as the old Rod Fai market that had to move a few years back.
 It was greatly popular at the time and it seems to have become even busier now.
 The market kept the brick spirit in the buildings where the real vintage shops are permanently located.

 The market is easier to find since it’s exactly behind the gigantic Seacon Square and the small shops and cafés now stretch all the way from the mall to the market!
 The market is divided into several areas, including a massive car parking that gets full past 8 pm.
 The market itself is made of tents sheltering shops, a food court, a lot of cafés and restaurants all around, many with live bands, and the most interesting: the vintage area.